sam-delap/deepxromm/docs/usage.md

 ## Using a trained network to track your trial(s)
 1. Make sure any trials that you want to analyze are in appropriately named folders in the `trials` directory, and each folder contains a CSV and distorted cam1/cam2 videos that are named **folder_name**.csv, **folder_name**_cam1.avi, and **folder_name**_cam2.avi, respectively
-1. Import the package and initialize a deepxromm instance as a above, and run the following command in your Python terminal:
+1. Run the following commands in your Python terminal:
     ```python
+    from deepxromm import DeepXROMM
+    working_dir = '/path/to/project-folder'
+    deepxromm = DeepXROMM.load_project(working_dir)
     deepxromm.analyze_videos()
     ```
 1. This will save a file named **trial_name**-Predicted2DPoints.csv to the it# file (where number is the number next to iteration: in your project_folder/project-name-SD-YYYY-MM-DD/config.yaml file) inside of your trials/trial_name folder